 Fair Values of Financial Instruments - The carrying amounts reported for the revolving line of credit approximates fair value because the underlying instruments are at interest rates which approximate current market rates.
-The derivative put options are carried at fair value.

 Concentration of Credit Risk and Accounts Receivable - Financial instruments that potentially subject the Company to a concentration of credit risk consist principally of cash and accounts receivable.
-The Company has cash in excess of federally insured limits of \$5,202,580 at December 31, 2012.
+The Company has cash in excess of federally insured limits of \$52,100,583 at December 31, 2013.
 The Company places its cash with a high credit quality financial institution.